fledge-iot/fledge/docs/storage.rst

     | |storage_02| |
     +--------------+

  - To change the storage plugin to use for both configuration and readings enter the name of the new plugin in the *Storage Plugin* entry field.
 If *Readings Plugin* is left empty then the storage plugin will also be used to store reading data.
 The default set of plugins installed with Fledge that can be used as *Storage Plugin* values are:

      - *sqlite* - the SQLite file based storage engine.

-     - *postgress* - the PostgreSQL server.
+     - *postgres* - the PostgreSQL server.
 Note the Postgres server is not installed by default when Fledge is installed and must be installed before it can be used.

   - The *Readings Plugin* may be set to any of the above and may also be set to use the SQLite In Memory plugin by entering the value *sqlitememory* into the configuration field.

   - The *Database threads* field allows for the number of threads used for database housekeeping to be controlled.
 In normal circumstances 1 is sufficient.
 If performance issues are seen this can be increased however it is rarely required to be greater than 1 and can have counter productive effects on heavily loaded systems.

   - The *Manage Storage* option is only used when the database storage uses an external database server, such as PostgreSQL.
 Toggling this option on causes Fledge to start as stop the database server when Fledge is started and stopped.
 If it s left off then Fledge will assume the database server is running when it starts.

   - The *Management Port* and *Service Port* options allow fixed ports to be assigned to the storage service.
 These settings are for debugging purposes only and the values should be set to 0 in normal operation.

 Note: Additional storage engines may be installed to extend the set that is delivered with the standard Fledge installation.
 These will be